Dr Camilla Audia is a Senior Research Associate on the BRACED projects in Burkina Faso and Ethiopia.

 She is trilingual in Italian, French and English and has considerable experience in fieldwork research and in-depth qualitative studies in West Africa.

-- Rural Livelihoods, local governance, institutions, development
+- Rural livelihoods, local governance, institutions and development

 - Land tenure systems in West Africa

 POOLE, NIGEL., AUDIA, CAMILLA., KABORET, BARTÃ‰LÃ‰MY. & KENT, REBECCA., Dec 2016, In : ENVIRONMENTAL CONSERVATION.
 43, 4, p.
 359-367 9 p.
 Research output: Contribution to journal - Article.
 DOIs: https://doi.org/10.1017/S0376892916000175